php-ru/symfony-docs-ru/forms.rst

 fields *and* the ``<form>`` start and end tags.
 By default, the form method is ``POST`` and the target URL is the same that displayed the form.

-As easy as this is, it's not very flexible.
+As short as this is, it's not very flexible.
 Usually, you'll need more control about how the entire form or some of its fields look.
 Symfony provides several ways of doing that: